-Submitting your e-text requests as early as possible makes it more likely you will receive your alternate format materials by the start of the semester.
+Submitting your e-text requests as early as possible makes it more likely you will receive your alternate format materials prior to the start of the semester.
 Students are strongly encouraged to submit requests when they register for courses and at least four weeks prior to the start of the semester, earlier for Braille or closed captioned material.
-Please submit your request to the access advisor.
+Please submit your request to your program advisor or to the access advisor.
 When submitting your request, you have two options: